Wolf River Conservancy

-The Wolf River Conservancy (WRC) is a non-profit 501(c)(3) organization whose stated purpose is "conserving and enhancing the Wolf River and its environs as a natural resource for public education and low-impact recreational activities."
-Headquartered in Memphis, Tennessee.
-It has approximately 1,500 members from throughout West Tennessee, led by an active Board of Directors and staff and advised by the Wolf River Conservancy Trustees.
-It is a fully accredited member of The Land Trust Alliance.
+The Wolf River Conservancy (WRC) is a non-profit conservation land trust based in Memphis, Tennessee.
+Its stated purpose is "conserving and enhancing the Wolf River and its environs as a natural resource for public education and low-impact recreational activities."
+The conservancy has approximately 1,500 members from throughout West Tennessee, led by an active Board of Directors and staff and advised by the Wolf River Conservancy Trustees.
+It is a fully accredited member of the Land Trust Alliance.

 Mission

 The Wolf River Conservancy is dedicated to the protection and enhancement of the Wolf River and its watershed as a sustainable natural resource.

-WRC history
+History

 The WRC was formed in 1985 by a small group of people concerned about a new dredging and infill project on the Wolf River in Memphis.
 They had witnessed the effects of similar development-related degradation along nearby Nonconnah Creek.
 That small group has grown to include more than members from every community along the river.
 For ten years the group's emphasis was in advocacy and education—commenting on wetland destruction or encouraging activities on the river during Wolf River Days.
 Only later did the group become a land trust organization by holding land or conservation easements in its own name.